quicaxd/Exela-V2.0/README.md

 #### Additional

 > Ultra Anti-VM (Exela uses 8 different methods for Anti-VM)
->
-> Validates a found discord token and then sends it to your discord webhook
->

 > Sends all files to your discord webhook in beautiful embeds and a structured zip file

-- Sends all files to your discord webhook in beautiful embeds and a structured zip file

 # Warning